 For businesses, the transition to the cloud is as much about financial benefits as it is about new technologies.

 The most visible financial benefit of cloud computing is that businesses can avoid costly upfront capital expenditures, including hefty licence fees and investments in hardware required to operate on-premises software.

 Additionally, cloud-based systems also require less customisation and take less time to deploy.
 Therefore, the associated costs are drastically reduced, as shown in the following infographic.
 The figures are applicable to ERP software, but the basics are the same for other types of enterprise software.

 In addition to the economic benefits, cloud computing offers superior your stored data is safe on the Cloud from both natural disasters and cyber thefts.
 The Cloud continuously updates its security through audit and compliance.
 Moreover, all activities on the Cloud will be closely monitored and frequently audited by a third party to ensure that security standards are up to par.

-Cloud Computing also allows its users to access their works on-the-go, 24/7, via any devices of their choice as long as there’s an internet connection.
+Cloud Computing also allows its users to access their works on the go, 24/7, via any device of their choice as long as there’s an internet connection.
 Updates and upgrades are done automatically supporting real-time collaboration between different divisions of the organisation.

 Finally, along with endless possibilities created by an array of services, Cloud Computing can adapt to any changes.
-Its ability to scale up or down will be the critical advantage for organisations to put themselves one step ahead of those who still incline with traditional computing.
+Its ability to scale up or down will be a critical advantage for organisations to put themselves one step ahead of those who still incline toward traditional computing.